 buses are used for field trips and educational tours.
 However, a private bus company is planning on offering services from and to certain suburbs from August 2017.

 Does ISL have an After School Care Programme?

-No, at present, the school does not have a formal after-school care programme.
-Students need to be picked up at the end of school, unless they have scheduled extra-curricular or other supervised activities.
+The school has a small formal after-school care programme for Early Years students.
+Please ask the Admissions Office for details.
+In general, all students need to be picked up at the end of school, unless they have scheduled extra-curricular or other supervised activities.

 Where is the campus?

 drive from 3 large and popular shopping centres, Manda Hill, Arcades and East

 Park Mall, in what is becoming the new commercial centre of Lusaka.